robertkrimen/godocdown/README.markdown

 	-heading="TitleCase1Word"
 	// Heading detection method: 1Word, TitleCase, Title, TitleCase1Word, ""
+	// For each line of the package declaration, godocdown attempts to detect if
+	// a heading is present via a pattern match.
+If a heading is detected,
+	// it prefixes the line with a Markdown heading indicator (typically "###").

+		1Word: Only a single word on the entire line [A-Za-z0-9_-]+

+		TitleCase: A line where each word has the first letter capitalized ([A-Z][A-Za-z0-9_-]\s*)+

+		Title: A line without punctuation (e.g. a period at the end) ([A-Za-z0-9_-]\s*)+

+		TitleCase1Word: The line matches either the TitleCase or 1Word pattern

 	-no-template=false
 	// Disable template processing

 	-plain=false
-	// Emit standard Markdown, rather than Github Flavored Markdown (the default)
+	// Emit standard Markdown, rather than Github Flavored Markdown

 ### Templating